 Although it can take some significant force, these aren’t all that difficult for someone with a strong kick to break down.

-You can prevent this with a heavy-duty high-quality metal door which attaches to the door frame with four or more long (3 inches or more) wood screws.
+You can prevent this with a heavy-duty, high-quality metal door that attaches to the door frame with four or more long (3 inches or more) wood screws.

 To be truly secure, you need to ensure that those hinges are on the inside of your home.

-This is because all a thief has to do in order to gain entry to your home is knock out the pin holding the hinge together.
+This is because all a thief has to do to gain entry to your home is knock out the pin holding the hinge together.

 After these are all knocked out, the door will literally come right down.

-This is something so easily overlooked, but I criminal who knows what he’s doing will have an easy time spotting this blunder.
+The mistake is something so easily overlooked, but a criminal who knows what he’s doing will have an easy time spotting this blunder.

 Window Security Measures

 Windows are often an even bigger issue.
-They don’t always come to mind as an entry point in our minds immediately, and criminals use this fact all the time to break into unsuspecting homeowners' property.
+They don’t always come to mind as an entry point in our minds immediately, and criminals constantly use this fact to break into unsuspecting homeowners' property.

-It should be common practice to close and lock any windows at night or if you’ll be away during the day, but there’s more that you can do to totally ensure that your windows are secure.
+It should be common practice to close and lock any windows at night or if you’re away during the day, but there’s more that you can do to totally ensure that your windows are secure.

-For horizontal windows which slide, you could use a solution as simple and inexpensive as a wooden dowel, stick, or metal bar on the track to prevent being forced open just as we described above in the case of the sliding glass door.
+For horizontal windows that slide, you could use a solution as simple and inexpensive as a wooden dowel, stick, or metal bar on the track to prevent being forced open, just as we described above in the case of the sliding glass door.

 For windows that slide open vertically, metal pins through the window frame will prevent anyone from forcing the window open.

-8. Alarm/warning decals on doors and windows – This goes for any point of entry including all doors and windows.
+8. Alarm/warning decals on doors and windows – This rule goes for any point of entry, including all doors and windows.

-Many professional home security camera systems or Alarm Monitoring Systems offer decals or stickers that you can place on these locations that warn criminals that your home is protected by a professional security system.
+Many professional systems for home security cameras or alarm monitoring offer decals or stickers that you can place on these locations to warn criminals that your home is protected by a professional security system.

-These are an excellent deterrent if you use a service such as this, but you can also purchase generic decals that indicate that your home is protected.
+If you use a service like this, these are a great deterrent, but you can also buy generic stickers that show your home is safe.

-Either way, warning an intruder that he’s about to make a very big mistake in attempting a break-in on your property can go a long way towards stopping a break-in attempt before it even happens.
+Either way, warning an intruder that he’s about to make a massive mistake in attempting a break-in on your property can go a long way towards stopping a break-in attempt before it even happens.

-Let them know that you have home security camera systems in place!
+Let them know that you have systems for home security cameras in place!

-This way, anyone trying to peer through the windows won’t be able to see a thing inside, and therefore won’t even be able to tell if your vehicle is parked inside at the time or not, which could potentially deter a criminal from attempting a break into your home considering they wouldn’t know if there was anyone they’d be coming toe to toe with inside the home.
+This way, anyone trying to peer through the windows won’t be able to see a thing inside and therefore won’t even be able to tell whether your vehicle is parked inside at the time or not, which could potentially deter a criminal from attempting a break-in into your home, considering they wouldn’t know if there was anyone they’d be coming toe-to-toe with inside the home.

 10. Ensure windows left open 6 inches or so can’t be tampered with –

-For ventilation purposes, you may wish to leave a window open a few inches during the day while at home, or even at night while sleeping in a bedroom.
-In this case (especially if it’s a ground floor window) you should go outside and do all that you can to attempt to break in by removing the blocking device, unlocking the door or window, etc. This will reveal any flaws in your security systems, at least as it pertains to your windows.
+For ventilation purposes, you may wish to leave a window open a few inches during the day while at home or even at night while sleeping in a bedroom.
+In this case (especially if it’s a ground floor window), you should go outside and do all that you can to attempt to break in by removing the blocking device, unlocking the door or window, etc. This procedure will reveal any flaws in your security systems, at least as it pertains to your windows.

 Outdoor Home Security Precautions